LucasTrost/Ironhack-Final-Project-Bacardi/README.md

   - Project Brief

-  - Exploratory Data Analysis
+  - Data

+  - Statistical Modeling

-  - Machine Learning Process
+  - Machine Learning

-  - Key Take Aways
+  - Conclusions

-Project Brief
+1. Project Brief

-Scenario: We are working as data analysts for one of the largest privately held, family-owned spirits companies in the world, Bacardi.
+We are working as data analysts for one of the largest privately held, family-owned spirits companies in the world, Bacardi.
 The scope of the project involves building a soundable model to predict sales based on volume.
 Through this work we also aim to identify trends within different countries among the most representative brands the company is producing.

+2. Data

+Bacardi provided us with Digital Commerce sales data for the US and the Big5 EU countries.
-Challenge: Given the depth of the dataset, we harnessed data from external sources to ease decision taking.
-Temperature, Consumer Confidence, seasonality data and movement data were considered to build a model that could predict the sales for the Digital Commerce Channel and for the most populated countries in the EU.
+Given the depth of the dataset, we harnessed data from external sources and apply some extra creativity to enhance our model predictions.
+Preparing our main dataframe required some previous cleaning.
+Being the EU an already relevant market we dropped from our analysis the US market.
+We also dropped some irrelevant columns, mainly using python.

-Further project details such as deliverables can be found here
+Following to this cleaning phase we worked thoroughly in excel adding relevant features to the dataset.
+Our main datasources were; Bloomberg, which we used to gather consumer confidence and temperature data.
+We also obtanained data from the European Comission and movement data from Facebook.
+Ultimately we added a seasonality feature matching the seasons of the year given the seasonality nature of the demand and sales for the industry.

 Exploratory Data Analysis (EDA)

-Tableau:
 To explore the data we used, Tableau, a visualization software that allowed us understand and gain insights about the company's products, markets and other relevant information.

 Feel free to explore the Tableau and/or the presentation slides

-Excel:
-We worked intensively in excel adding data to the initial file, Digital Commerce Pure Playeres US EUBig5.
-Being the EU an already relevant market we dropped from our analysis the US market.
-But before that

-Importing the data to SQL was no smooth sailing.
-Apparently the csv. file from the study was corrupted.
-In order to circumvent said problem, I exported the excel version of the data into Python, where I turned it into a DataFrame, and downloaded as a csv.

-This seemed to work, and I was able to get started on querying.
-Overall I was already pretty happy with my understanding of the data, which is why I kept querying to a minimal.

-For Excel query file see here

-Machine Learning Process
-Pre-Modeling
-Besides EDA there were a few necessary steps to take, in order to ensure valid results end results The most notable steps here were:

-Dropping columns
-One obvious column to drop straight away, was the Unknown :1 column, which was some form of indexing included in the data.
-Next I decided to drop the columns: id, date, lat, long as all of these would lead to heavy overfitting.

-I had no trouble dropping lat and long, as the combination of the two is very unique.
-Date was the only column I had some trouble with.
-In the end I decided that the data wasn't dense enough to justify keeping the column.
-In other words, date was quite unique, hence the benefit of keeping it did not outweigh the aspect of overfitting.

-Dropping outliers
-Through extensive work in Tableau I was quite confident with outliers.
-The only notable one, which seemed like bad data was the property worth ca. 500k, that had a number of 33 bedrooms.
-Price outliers or anything similar were kept.

-Scaling
-As our DataFrame had vastly differentiating number ranges, and consisted of only numerical columns, I decided it would be best to apply a MinMaxScaler() to the entire DataFrame.
+Further project details such as deliverables can be found here

+3. Statistical Modeling

-Model for estimating price
+Model for estimating volume
+K-Nearest Neightbours

+4. Machine Learning Process

 Linear Regression Model
 I first started with a base line Linear Regressions model.
 After drafting two more Candidates where I played with choosing between the highly correlating columns around the size of the property (sqft_living,sqft_living15,sqft_above, etc.) and getting no real improvement in accuracy I decided to move on to the next model.

 K-Nearest-Neighbours Regression Model
 The base model alone showed more promising results than the previous candidates, with an increase in accuracy and a decrease in Root Mean Squared Error (RMSE).

-I noticed that yr_renovated may lead to some inaccuracies, with the model disproportionally rewarding said feature.
-Houses that had no renevation date received a '0' as entry in the feature.

-This led to two strong opposing groups: houses with, and houses without a renovation date.
-A grouping beforehand (assigning a value of either 2 = freshly renovated, 1 = recently renovated, 0 = not renovated/ renovated long time ago) would fix that problem.

-I still believed I was on to something with the correlation concept in the linear regressions model.
-Thus I experimented a bit, and dropping sqft_basement and sqft_above (which = sqft_living), the model improved yet again.
+Pre-Modeling
+Besides EDA there were a few necessary steps to take, in order to ensure valid results end results The most notable steps here were:

+Scaling
+As our DataFrame had vastly differentiating number ranges, and consisted of only numerical columns, I decided it would be best to apply a MinMaxScaler() to the entire DataFrame.

+Model for estimating volume

 Decision Tree Regression Model
 Already being fairly content with my KNN model, I only planned to briefly dip into decision trees.
 With the base model returning an accuracy of 64%, 8% worse than the KNN, I was more than happy to move on.